 For couples, the Sense on the Edge restaurant, hidden up in the mountains, offers exquisite food and expansive views.
-For health junkies, hike or bike in the mountains, yoga on the rooftop or choose from a number of hardcore health boot camps.
+For health junkies, hike or bike in the mountains, do yoga on the rooftop, or choose from several hardcore health boot camps.
 In the spa, treatments are decadent but results-driven and holistic.

 Six Senses Zinghy Bay is a world away from the Disney-esque vibe of Dubai.
 Relax in front of the dramatic sandstone Al Hajar mountains with the waters of the Gulf of Oman gently lapping at your toes in splendid isolation.

 Alila Jabal Akhdar is part of the Al Hajar mountains range, one of Oman’s most spectacular regions.
 Set 2000 m (6560 ft) above sea level, Alila Jabal Akhdar provides access to this incredible landscape of amazing beauty.

 Overlooking a dramatic gorge and with views of the Hajar mountains, the hotel is perfectly positioned to explore the region’s renowned rugged landscapes, a haven for adventure travelers, nature lovers, and those seeking an escape from the desert heat.

 The resort’s 78 beautifully appointed suites and villas are located within the main hotel building or arranged in individual clusters of four to six suites, generously spaced out around the clifftop to maximize privacy and uninterrupted views over the mountains and down into the gorges.